awesomephant/blog/_posts/2017-12-02-wordpress-development-setup.md

 ## Updating Wordpress using WP-CLI

-Another neat thing you can do is update plugins, themes and Wordpress itself right from the command line.
+Another neat thing you can do is update plugins, themes and Wordpress itself right from the command line using [WP-CLI](http://wp-cli.org/).
 That feels much nicer to me than clicking around the Wordpress admin.

 The first thing you need to do is ``ssh`` into your virtual machine: